CactusVRStudios/UnityDSX_VR/README.md

 **I just wanna play.
 Can I use it to make it work with HL:A $_RandomGame**

 No, unless you have the source code for it or are able to mod the game!

+*Is there a game I can test it?**

+Yes!
+[Cactus Cowboy - Desert Warfare](https://store.steampowered.com/app/2554800/Cactus_Cowboy__Desert_Warfare/) on steam has a beta with a working implementation.
+Go to the Beta tab, and pick the "PSVR2_Special_Ed".
+Make sure DSX3.1+ is installed and running.

 **Can you access the Adaptive Triggers with Unity natively?**